 This service costs between $49 to $199 depending on where you join, and it gives you monthly recommendations on mid to large-cap stocks.

-I’ve reviewed this service not long ago, so if you want to learn more about it, I recommend checking out my complete analysis of the Power Gauge Report.
+I’ve joined and reviewed this service, too.
+So if you want to learn more about it, I recommend checking out my complete review of the Power Gauge Report.

 In any case, that’s not what Marc Chaikin is selling as part of his 2022 “Rolling Crash” presentation.
 Instead, he’s pitching a higher-tier service called the Chaikin Power Gauge Investor.
 So let’s see what this service is all about.